Shrewsbury shopping centres

 The properties were already held offshore and therefore this was a like-for-like transaction.

-This was by far the simplest way to complete the deal, and will save the council a great deal of money, which can be used to benefit the people of Shropshire.
+This was by far the simplest way to complete the deal, and saved the council a great deal of money, which can be used to benefit the people of Shropshire.

 Repairs, maintenance and refurbishment of the shopping centres